U.S. Privacy Shield

 OneLogin’s Privacy Program and its alignment with required privacy principles.

 An independent third party annually assesses our Privacy Notice and Privacy Program to verify alignment with the framework requirements.
 A self-certification is also submitted to the program for evaluation of our alignment with the requirements as well.

 Who is the primary audience?

-Customers controlling European citizen data outside of the European Economic Area and other interested regulatory third parties.
+Customers controlling European or Swiss citizen data outside of the European Economic Area or Switzerland, respectively, and other interested regulatory third parties.

 Where can I get a copy of the report/certificate?